whphhg/vcash-expressjs/README.md

 # A clean (unofficial) Node.js WebUI for the Vanilla wallet.
-Works on Linux, Windows and MacOS.
+Works on Linux, Windows and Macintosh.

 **Warning**: Please backup your existing wallet files (~/.Vanillacoin/data/) folder.
 I take no responsibilty if you break something.